bernaferrari/EmojiSlider/README.md

     android:layout_height="wrap_content"/>
 ```

-**Important:** if you want to have the emoji floating above the slider when it is pressed/dragged, you need to supply a view to be drawn and tell the slider who the view is.
+**Important:** if you want to have the emoji floating above the slider when it is pressed/dragged, you need to supply a view, preferably on the foreground, to be drawn and tell the slider who the view is.
-Example:
+Example (xml + kotlin):

 ```groovy
 <?xml version="1.0" encoding="utf-8"?>